 With kids going back to school, cold weather around the corner, covid variants clinging to the shadows, and old viruses rearing their ugly heads once more, now is a good time to look at ways to bolster your immune system.
 These won’t necessarily guarantee you don't catch anything.
-That comes down to too many factors, including location, climate, social norms, herd immunity, vaccines, overall health, contact with others, handwashing, community response, and so much more.
+That comes down to too many factors, including location, climate, social norms, herd immunity, vaccines, overall health, contact with others, handwashing, community, and so much more.
 This list is to encourage your best immune response possible though, so you are less likely to get sick and have hopefully shorter, milder symptoms if you do.

 Sleep – Sleep is one of your top priorities.
 Nothing tears down your immune system like lack of sleep.
 This is when your body rebuilds, repairs, and cleans shop.
 Without proper sleep, everything begins to run slower and less efficiently, including immune responses.
 Get at least eight hours a night.
 A little more is better.
 If you need natural sleep aids, consider passionflower, valerian, and melatonin.
 Get plenty of full light exposure during the day and then shut down those screens at night too, so your brain knows when it’s time to rest.

 Eat Well – Generally watching what you’re putting into your body is a good idea too.
 Highly processed, fried, fatty, fast, and other less nutritious foods don’t give you the vitamins, minerals, antioxidants, healthy fats, and fiber your body is counting on.
 Try to eat more fresh fruits, vegetables, nuts, legumes, and seeds.